 AT&T is serious about protecting its customers against telecommunications fraud doing things like 24/7 monitoring of potential fraud and directing customers to resources for guarding their information.
 Fraudsters are trying constantly to find new ways to take advantage of both carriers and customers, so working together to keep everyone informed is critical to prevention.

-In order to protect our customers from potential fraudulent activity on their AT&T account, we encourage customers to create a passcode when creating a new wireless account.
-Existing customers can add a passcode to their wireless account at any time, and we encourage them to do so by clicking the link below: Add, Change, or Reset a wireless security passcode
+In order to protect you from potential fraudulent activity on your AT&T account, we encourage you to create a passcode when creating a new wireless account.
+Existing customers can add a passcode to their wireless account at any time, and we encourage you to do so by clicking the link below:

-*AT&T Call Protect: Available to AT&T consumer and business (except Government) postpaid wireless customers with Android or iPhone6 and above smartphones that are eligible for AT&T HD Voice.
+*AT&T Mobile Security & Call Protect: Includes access to AT&T Mobile Security and AT&T Call Protect.
+Services require download of separate applications.
+AT&T Mobile Security is only available to AT&T postpaid wireless customers with Android smartphones that are eligible for HD service.
+AT&T Call Protect is available to AT&T consumer and business (except Government) postpaid wireless customers with iPhone 6 or above or Android smartphones that are eligible for AT&T HD Voice.
 Smartphones sold by other carriers or direct from device manufacturers may not be eligible for AT&T HD Voice.
-For information about AT&T HD Voice, visit att.com/hdvoice.
-Automatic Fraud Blocking: May inadvertently block wanted calls, but settings can be adjusted to turn off blocking or allow specifically designated numbers.
-Suspected Spam Warning: Must be in AT&T HD Voice coverage area to be alerted to suspected spam calls.
+For information on AT&T HD Voice, visit www.att.com/hdvoice.
+Data charges may apply for app download and usage.
+AT&T Mobile Security: When Mobile Security app is installed, Call Protect features like Automatic Fraud Blocking and Suspected Spam Warning are automatically enabled at network level.
+(1) App Security: Not guaranteed to detect or protect against all viruses and malware.
+(2) System Advisor: Not guaranteed to detect all roots and jailbreaks and does not prevent roots, jailbreaks or unauthorized app installation(s).
+AT&T Call Protect: (1) Automatic Fraud Blocking: May inadvertently block wanted calls, but settings can be adjusted to turn off blocking or allow specifically designated numbers.
+(2) Suspected Spam Warning: Must be in AT&T HD Voice coverage area to be alerted to suspected spam calls.
 Suspected spam may include service messages and/or other permitted calls.
-Temporary Call Block: Requires AT&T Call Protect App.
-Permits blocking of phone numbers for up to 30 days at a time.
+(3) Manual Call Blocking: Requires AT&T Call Protect App.
 Does not permit blocking of unknown numbers.
-App: Data rates may apply for app download and usage.
-For complete terms and conditions, visit www.att.com/callprotectterms
+For complete terms and conditions for AT&T Mobile Security, see att.com/mobilesecurityeula.
+For complete terms and conditions for AT&T Call Protect, see att.com/callprotectterms.

 Help manage unwanted calls - Nomorobo*